-Interest rate risk - The Council is exposed to interest rate movements on its borrowings and investments.
-Movements in interest rates have an impact on the Council.
-For instance, a rise in variable and fixed interest rates would have the following effects:
+Interest rate risk - The Council is exposed to risk in terms of its exposure to interest rate movements on its borrowings and investments.
+Movements in interest rates have a complex impact on the Council.
+For instance, a rise in interest rates would have the following effects:

 - Borrowings at variable rates the interest charged to the Comprehensive Income and Expenditure Statement will rise.
-This Council undertook no short term cash flow borrowing in 2015/16 therefore applying the 1% variation would make no difference to the interest paid; - Borrowings at fixed rates the fair value of the borrowing will fall (no impact on revenue balances); - Investments at variable rates the interest income credited to the Comprehensive Income and Expenditure Statement will rise; and - Investments at fixed rates the fair value of the assets will fall (no impact on revenue balances).
+This Council undertook no short term cash flow borrowing in 2016/17 therefore applying the 1% variation would make no difference to the interest paid; - Borrowings at fixed rates the fair value of the liabilities borrowing will fall (no impact on revenue balances); - Investments at variable rates the interest income credited to the Comprehensive Income and Expenditure Statement will rise; and - Investments at fixed rates the fair value of the assets will fall (no impact on revenue balances).